 …og af hverju?

 It’s easy to tell you why.
 The Icelandic music scene offers a tremendous amount of stunningly talented bands of all music genres.
 However in most cases they are barely known outside of the island, and therefore also in Germany.
 Everyone knows Björk.
 Of Monsters and Men, Sigur Rós or GusGus are also widely familiar.
 But have you ever heard of Agent Fresco?
 Hjaltalín?
 Vök?
 If so then you’re already one of those being more concerned about Icelandic music!
 What about Mr. Silla?
 Prins Póló?
 Mugison?
 If you’re now giving up – don’t worry.
-That’s nothing to be ashamed of but it is something we would certainly like to change!
+That’s nothing to be ashamed of but it is something I would certainly like to change!